aminekarimii/analytiks/README.md

 ## Features [🚧 wip]
 The list of features provided by the library
-- **initialization:** `init` Initialize the "analytiks" library, along with its sub-libraries, during the initialization process.
+- **Initialization:** `init` Initialize the "analytiks" library, along with its sub-libraries, during the initialization process.
+- **Log event:** `event` send/save an event with a name and an optional set of properties.
 - **Identify user:** `identify` Identify the current user by the given id or a random uuid in case of an empty one.
-- **Log event:** `event` send/save an event with a name and an optional set of properties.
+- **Set user property:** `setUserProperty` Sets a key value property to the identified user.
 - **Reset:** `reset` the plugins and remove the default users configuration.
 - **Flush events** `flush` send the recorded local data to the service servers on call.